|University Location||Perth, Western Australia|

 Progression into Doctor of Medicine

-Successful applicants who gain a place in a Direct Pathway will commence UWA undergraduate studies and progress to their postgraduate degree (3 years) without the need to sit a graduate admissions test or undergo further interviews.
-The International Direct Pathway place in the postgraduate MD is conditional on
+Successful applicants who gain a place in the Assured Pathway will commence UWA undergraduate studies and progress to their postgraduate degree without the need to sit a graduate admissions test or undergo further interviews.
+The International Assured Pathway place in the postgraduate MD is conditional on

 - successful completion of a UWA bachelor’s degree with a minimum faculty grade point average (FGPA) of 5.5; and